ecao310/luckypenny-medhacks/README.md

 ## This service aims to address two important issues in healthcare:

+### 1. Connecting people with similar dietary interests/restrictions for peer-motivation
+Being the only person in a social setting with a dietary restriction can make mealtimes uncomfortable and stressful.
+This application will connect people with similar dietary restrictions within a specified geographic radius so they can form communities and eat together.

+### 2. Cultural Relevance
+Consider a Hispanic woman who lives in a town with a predominantly Hispanic population.
+All her life, she has eaten foods that are related to her culture.
+However, her physician diagnoses her with a condition (ex.
+Celic's disease) and she is told to eat foods that she has never eaten before.
+She is unlikely to be compliant because the foods that are recommended to her are not culturally relevant.
+By connecting with the local Hispanic population through Food Friends with Me, she can eat foods that are tailored to her culture and follow the prescribed dietary restrictions.

-### 1. Providing a way for patients to self-track their health records
+### 3. Providing a way for patients to self-track their health records
-What can you do to control your own health?
-And how can we help you achieve your goals?

-Create an account with diet plan and general location

-Create a checklist food plan

-Check off daily goals (e.g. calorie intake, iron intake, etc.)

-Provide and summaries/averages for the last 30 days (or whatever time period) so when the patient goes to the doctor, they can show the physician how their diet is going

-Present to doctor later
+Physicians/nutritionists can help patients create an account with specified dietary restrictions, caloric intake, etc. The application can also make it easy for patients to record food intake so that they can track their dietary habits over an extended period of time.

 [TEST](test.md)

-### 2. Connecting people with similar dietary interests for peer-motivation

 <!---